spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 The PCG maintains a connection to Palette and directly connects to the infrastructure environment.
 The connection to Palette originates from the PCG, and the PCG acts as an endpoint for Palette to communicate with the infrastructure environment.
 The PCG also supports using a proxy server to access the internet if needed.
-The PCG is constatly polling Palette instructions, to either deploy a new cluster or to delete an existing cluster.
+The PCG is constantly polling Palette instructions, to either deploy a new cluster or to delete an existing cluster.

 The PCG communicates with Palette using a secure communication channel that is encrypted using TLS.
 The table below